 By Deanna Wakkinen, I-O Reporter

-The Conrad Area Chamber of Commerce is having its Annual Banquet on Feb.
+The Conrad Area Chamber of Commerce’s 46th Annual Banquet is coming up on Feb.
 8 at Norley Hall.